 Carbon fiber setup

-Filter the transmission light by a red-band-pass filter (630/20 nm) in the condenser to avoid coactivation of GtACR1.
 Use a camera to detect carbon fiber position and sarcomere length by tracking changes in optical contrast (carbon fibers appear as darker structures, overlaid on the striated cell pattern).
 A schematic representation of the setup is shown in Figure 3.

 NOTE: Sarcomere length is calculated in real time using a fast Fourier transform (FFT) of the power spectrum of the striation pattern.